Probabilities of rare events in product kernel aggregation: An exact formula and phase diagram

 The derivation of a formula for $P(M,N,t)$ allows us to obtain the non-convex part of the LDF.
 We note that the Legendre transform of the exponential moment can only give the CELDF.
 Also, in biased Monte Carlo simulations, only the CELDF can be obtained.
 In this paper, we have not addressed the asymptotic limit of the non-convex regime.
 To do so, it would involve solving the Euler Lagrange equations for the mass distribution along the optimal trajectories.
 This is a promising area for future study.

 Several extensions suggest themselves naturally.
 The Doi-Peliti-Zeldovich formalism that we use in the paper is general and can be adapted to computing other large deviation questions of interest in product kernel aggregation (as well as other reaction-diffusion systems).
 For instance, one could probe the role of initial conditions, going beyond the monodispersed state considered in this paper.
 Other quantities that can be studied are $P(M,N_k,t)$, the probability for $N_k$ particles of mass $k$ to remain at time $t$.
 Preliminary calculations show that the LDF for $P(M,N_k,t)$, has non-convex behavior which can be fully characterized.
-In low dimensions, spatial fluctuations become dominant and require analytical or numerical treatments beyond mean-field theory~\cite{spouge1988exact,kang1984fluctuation,krishnamurthy2002kang,krishnamurthy2003persistence}.
+The methods can also be possibly applied to recent studies of gelation in related problems~\cite{krapivsky2024gelation,dyachenko2023finite}.
+In low dimensions, spatial fluctuations become dominant and require analytical or numerical treatments beyond mean-field theory~\cite{spouge1988exact,kang1984fluctuation,krishnamurthy2002kang,krishnamurthy2003persistence,ravindran2025finite}.
 Generalization of the methods in this paper to study rare fluctuations in these systems is an important problem.